Excessive Tardiness: Dealing With Late Employees [+ Warning Letter Template]

 No more than five late arrivals | 60 days | Final written warning |

-This example provides your employee with clear communication about what’s expected of them and how they can improve their behavior.
+Corrective action provides your employees with clear communication about what’s expected of them and how they can improve their behavior.
 By setting out the consequences for failure to meet your expectations, you make it clear what may come next for the employee, leaving no surprises for anyone.

 Regardless of the outcome, document everything.
 If tardiness has been a problem with this employee, make sure that you document the specific dates and times the employee was late, as well as the corrective measures that you both agreed upon.
 Also, make sure you note a date to review their progress.